 - Knowledge acquisition is measured in ways appropriate to each student, while we support the development of wider expressive skill sets.

-- A daily recess period lets children be children.
-In addition, movement breaks are available to individual students as needed throughout the day.
+- A lengthy daily recess period lets children be children.
+In addition, movement breaks are available to individual students as needed throughout the school day.

-- Growth and achievement are celebrated.
-Progress reports are pegged to the Common Core Standards.
+- Progress reports are pegged to the Common Core Standards.

-- Speech therapy and counselling are also available, if prescribed.
+- Speech therapy and counseling are available, if prescribed.

 - The push-in support of school psychologists and speech-language pathologists promotes the development of pro-social skills, and weekly group sessions with each regularly focus on the emotional challenges particular to giftedness and learning differences.
 Individual counseling is available, if prescribed, as a related service.